 Orange Shirt Day is a legacy of the St. Joseph Mission (SJM) residential school commemoration event held in Williams Lake, BC, Canada, in the spring of 2013.
 It was inspired by Phyllis' story of having her shiny new orange shirt taken away on her first day of school at the Mission, and it has become an opportunity to keep the discussion on all aspects of residential schools happening annually.

-The Halloween Fun House is a grade 6 fundraiser to help them visit the Edmonton Legislative Building in the spring.
-This event usually happens on the Friday morning before October 31.
-Dressing-up is optional.
+The Fall Festival Fun House is a grade 6 fundraiser to help them visit the Edmonton Legislative Building in the spring.
+This event usually happens at the end of October.
 There are many fun activities for the students to do such as Hockey Shoot Out, Haunted House, and Shave a Balloon, etc. Tickets are sold for $0.25 each are can be used for games and to buy treats.

 Christmas Tree Decorating:

 In late November, the students decorate a Christmas tree with their climate team.
 Each year, the teachers decide on a theme.
 Each tree represents something special about our school or our climate teams.
 This is a great way to help everyone get into the Christmas spirit.

 Turkey Christmas Lunch:

 In December, we have our annual Christmas Turkey lunch with our whole school community.
 School Council hosts this free lunch for staff and students.
 With the help of many parent volunteers and staff, we all enjoy a delicious turkey meal with all the fixings.
 The gym is festively decorated to create a warm holiday atmosphere.
 Many students also dress-up for this special event.
 We are looking for parents to come and help on this day.
 Please let the school know if you can help out.